ECB policymakers at odds over ABS purchase plan

 Such friction over a key tool at a time of stagnating growth and worryingly weak price pressures in the euro zone risks weakening the ECB's resolve in the fight against deflation and poses questions as to how easily it could take further steps.

-These might include purchases of government bonds under a U.S.-style quantitative easing program.
+These might include purchases of government bonds under a U.S.-style quantitative easing programme.

 German Bundesbank President Jens Weidmann has not been shy about airing his discontent over the ABS purchase plan, saying the ECB should not take risks from banks and pass them on to taxpayers.
 German politicians have also raised objections.